Skip to main content

 wasmCloud on Kubernetes

-wasmCloud and Kubernetes integrate via the open source wasmcloud-operator, which utilizes the operator pattern and custom resource definitions (CRDs) to run wasmCloud hosts on Kubernetes—and thereby take full advantage of WebAssembly components in Kubernetes environments.
+wasmCloud can run standalone or on Kubernetes.
+The optional wasmcloud-operator utilizes the operator pattern and custom resource definitions (CRDs) to run wasmCloud hosts on Kubernetes—and thereby take full advantage of WebAssembly components in Kubernetes environments.

 With a Kubernetes cluster running the wasmCloud operator, launching components as Kubernetes services can be as simple as running kubectl apply on a wadm manifest: